grammers/ros-arrowhead-f-adapter/README.md

 The examples name describe wot type of Arrowhead node it is.

 ### Run
-First have do you have to have arrowhead core systems running.
+First do you have to have arrowhead core systems running.
 Depending on your system and installation may you start them in different ways.
 One way is to `cd` to the core system {root folder}/scripts and run a start up